The Immortals of Meluha: Plot

 Meluha is a near perfect empire, created many centuries earlier by Lord Ram, one of the greatest kings that ever lived.
 However, the once proud empire and its Suryavanshi rulers face severe crisis as its primary river, Saraswati, was slowly drying to extinction.
 They also face devastating attacks from the Chandravanshis who have joined forces with the Nagas, a cursed race of people with physical deformities.
 The present Meluhan king, Daksha, sends his emissaries to Tibet, to invite the local tribes to Meluha.

-Shiva, chief of the Guna tribe, accepts the proposal and moves to Meluha with his people.
+Shiva, chief of the Guna tribe, has been dealing with attacks from a rival tribe for many years.
+There is no peace to be had and the conflict has led to the death of many.
+Concluding that moving from Tibet will bring peace to his people and wanting a better future for them, he accepts the proposal sent by Daksha and moves to Meluha with his people.
 Once reached they are received by Ayurvati, the Chief of Medicine of the Meluhans.
 The Gunas are impressed with the Meluhan way of life.
 On their first night of stay the tribe wake up with high fever and sweating.
 The Meluhan doctors administer medicine.

 Ayurvati finds out that Shiva is the only one devoid of these symptoms and that his throat has turned blue.
 The Meluhans announce Shiva as the Neelkanth, their fabled saviour.
 Shiva is then taken to Devagiri, the capital city of Meluha, where he meets Daksha.
 While staying there, Shiva and his comrades, Nandi and Veerbhadra, encounter Princess Sati, the daughter of Daksha.
 She is a Vikarma, an untouchable person due to sins committed in her previous births.
 Shiva tries to court her, but she rejects his advances.
 Ultimately Shiva wins her heart and even though the Vikarma rule prohibits them from doing so, an enraged Shiva vows to dissolve it and marries Sati.